 The account takeover is a very popular growth strategy.
 It involves someone not directly related to the brand (typically an influencer or partner brand) who creates content that you post on their behalf to your account in a “takeover.”

 It should be specified in the agreement that the individual will promote the takeover on their accounts, and they create content to post on your accounts for a set period around a certain theme.

-These are especially great for behind the scenes type events or “A Day in the Life of” campaigns.
+These are especially great for behind-the-scenes type events or “A Day in the Life of” campaigns.
 Takeovers are not only a great way to grow your brand, but also breathe new life into a social media feed or fill a lull in your brand’s programming or employee’s vacation time.
-It doesn’t hurt that your own team gets to take a day off of creating content, too!
+It doesn’t hurt that your own team gets to take a day off from creating content, too!

 4. Being Search- & Discoverability-Friendly

 This might seem obvious, but remaining search-friendly and discoverable can sometimes be an afterthought rather than part of your strategy as a whole.
 You don’t want this to be the case, because it can prevent you from capturing low-hanging fruit in terms of audience members who are actively searching for you.